 2. Buy Products that Multitask

 Many baby products are intended for traveling or camping, but are also great everyday staples.
 Products that fold down and can be moved around the house easily are awesome additions to your minimalist baby registry.
-This travel high chair is compact so it doesn’t take up a lot of space, while this portable high chair is perfect to fold down and take baby outside with you.

 3. Don’t Wash Baby Clothes Just Yet!